majdigital/bigworldgraph/README.md

 ##### Writing your own pipeline tasks

-If you want to modify existing pipeline tasks or write new ones, it is recommended to add a new module to the `nlp` package, see e.g. `nlp/french_wikipedia.py` as reference.
+If you want to modify existing pipeline tasks or write new ones, it is recommended to add a new module to the `bwg` package, see e.g. `bwg/french_wikipedia.py` as reference.
 You can inherit tasks from other modules to solve common problems:

-* `nlp/standard_tasks.py`: Standard NLP tasks like PoS tagging, Dependency Parsing etc.
+* `bwg/standard_tasks.py`: Standard NLP tasks like PoS tagging, Dependency Parsing etc.
-* `nlp/corenlp_server_tasks.py`: Same standard NLP tasks, but using the `Stanford CoreNLP server` instead to speed up cumbersome and slow tasks.
+* `bwg/corenlp_server_tasks.py`: Same standard NLP tasks, but using the `Stanford CoreNLP server` instead to speed up cumbersome and slow tasks.
-* `nlp/wikipedia_tasks.py`: Reading an input file in the shallow `MW-Dumper` XML format; extracting addtional information from Wikidata.
+* `bwg/wikipedia_tasks.py`: Reading an input file in the shallow `MW-Dumper` XML format; extracting addtional information from Wikidata.
-* `nlp/additional_tasks.py`: Creating a file with information about the current pipeline run, writing relationships into a graph database and more.
+* `bwg/additional_tasks.py`: Creating a file with information about the current pipeline run, writing relationships into a graph database and more.

 With its standard configuration, the pipeline comprises the following tasks: